aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-tiff-to-pdf/_index.md

 type: docs
 weight: 130
 url: /net/convert-tiff-to-pdf/
+description: Aspose.PDF file format supported, be it a single frame or multi-frame TIFF image.
+It means that you can convert the TIFF image to PDF in your .NET applications.
 ---

 # Convert TIFF to PDF

 TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 TIFF image can contain several frames with different images.
 Aspose.PDF file format is also supported, be it a single frame or multi-frame TIFF image.
 So you can convert the TIFF image to PDF in your .NET applications.
 Therefore, we will consider an example of converting multi-page TIFF image to multi-page PDF document with below steps: